Permalink | Date posted: June 29, 2012

 Former diplomat Mitchell Reiss has been an advocate for both negotiating with the Taliban and delisting the MEK.

-Dan Senor is an investment banker, neoconservative pundit, and GOP foreign policy adviser who cofounded the Foreign Policy Initiative and served as spokesperson for the Coalition Provisional Authority in Iraq.
+Dan Senor is a cofounder of the neoconservative Foreign Policy Initiative and the former spokesman for the Coalition Provisional Authority in Iraq.

 Former Sen. Jim Talent (R-MO), a stalwart advocate of Pentagon spending now based at the right-wing Heritage Foundation, says he would have voted for the Iraq War even if he had known the Bush administration’s claims about WMDs were false.